Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 This product is not intended for use in postmenopausal women.

 No formal studies have evaluated the effect of race.
-However, clinical trials demonstrated a higher pregnancy rate in Chinese women with both Plan B and the Yuzpe regimen (another form of emergency contraception).
-There was a non-statistically significant increased rate of pregnancy among Chinese women in the Levonorgestrel Tablet trial.
+However, clinical trials demonstrated a higher pregnancy rate in Chinese women with both Levonorgestrel tablets and the Yuzpe regimen (another form of emergency contraception).
 The reason for this apparent increase in the pregnancy rate with emergency contraceptives in Chinese women is unknown.

 8.7 Hepatic Impairment